Getting Started

 "Disconnected" in the top bar

-- Open Settings (gear icon) and tap Refresh to rescan.
+- Open Settings → Connection Assistant and tap Refresh.

 - Make sure the target device's Bluetooth is on and within range.

-- Check that PhoneRC is still listed as a paired device on the target.
+- Check that your Android phone's Bluetooth name is still listed as a paired keyboard, mouse, input device, remote, or accessory on the target.

 Keys not working correctly